Dorothy Gillespie

 Dorothy Gillespie (1920–2012) was an American artist and sculptor who became known for her large and colorful abstract metal sculptures.
-Her works are featured at her alma mater Maryland Institute College of Art (MICA) in Baltimore where she later returned to teach, as well as in New York (where she was an artist in residence for the feminist Women's Interart Center), Wilmington, North Carolina, and Florida.
+She was artist in residence at the Women's Interart Center in New York City.
+A pioneer for women in the arts, she had a career spanning over 70 years as an activist, lecturer and mentor to creative women throughout the world.
+Working in such diverse mediums as metal, canvas and paper she distinguished herself as one of the preeminent artists of our time.
+Her work has been exhibited in prestigious museums such as the Guggenheim, as well as innovative private galleries and is collected by art lovers throughout the world.

+Sometimes referred to as the “Wizard of Art,” her spectacular, colorful work conjures up images of rainbows, yellow brick roads and childhood pastimes.
+While living in Lima, Peru and Exeter, England, she explored an interest in archeology that had a profound impact on her sculpture creations.
+Long before “The Gates,” Dorothy Gillespie created a wonderland of “walk through triangles” in Central Park in the 1970s.

 Early and family life

 Gillespie was born in Roanoke, Virginia, in 1920, the daughter of Earl V. Gillespie and his wife Lilian.
 She had a younger brother, Earl V. Gillespie Jr. (born circa 1925), and a younger sister, Lilian (b. circa 1933), and from her youth she showed an affinity for art.
 She graduated from Jefferson High School in Roanoke in 1937.
 She later attributed her vivid designs and bright colors to memories of a Christmas tree in Roanoke.
-Although her parents disagreed with her wish to pursue art as a career, she enrolled both at Radford University near her hometown, and the Maryland Institute College of Art in Baltimore, Maryland.
+Although her parents disagreed with her wish to pursue art as a career, she enrolled at the Maryland Institute College of Art (MICA) in Baltimore, Maryland.
 The director of the Maryland Institute, Hans Schuler, helped foster her career in fine art.

 Gillespie married Bernard Israel in 1946, and they had three children before his death in 1992.